awaescher/OllamaSharp/README.md

 var uri = new Uri("http://localhost:11434");
 var ollama = new OllamaApiClient(uri);

+// select a model which should be used for further operations ollama.SelectedModel = "llama2";

 // list all local models
 var models = await ollama.ListLocalModels();